fs239188/SUMMER-Tabular-Project/README.md

 Machine_learning_chall -Creates the model and evaluating the perfomance.

 # *Preprocessing / Clean up*
 I dropped 3 columns including lesion_3.
 This column failed the chi square test(hypothesis test used to determine if there is a significant association between two categorical variables).
+It is redundant since it doesn't add any new information to the model.
+It can lead to unnecessary complexity without any benefit.

 Engineering- I one-hot encoded categorical columns.
 Label encoded the target column.